teamlavi/package/docs/content/docs/lavi/lavi-install.md

 ### Installation
 1. Download LAVI from http://vocation.cs.umd.edu/downloads/ and unzip the folder
-2. Open terminal and `cd` into the downloaded folder
+2. Open terminal and `cd` into the folder that was unzipped
-3. From the folder run the following command (enter your password if prompted):
+3. Run the following command (enter your password if prompted):
    `sudo mv lavi /usr/local/bin/lavi`
 4. Run `lavi` The result will be one of the following cases:
    - If the result is LAVI usage information then LAVI is successfully installed